smu-cs-3353/22s-pa01-sussybaka/README.md

 cmake --build cmake-build-debug
 ```

-Once finished with this process, there cmake-build-debug folder should have the executable in it.
+Once finished with this process, the cmake-build-debug folder should have the executable in it.
 Before you run the executable, make sure that you copy the input and output folders into the cmake-build-debug directory.
-Add whatever input files you'd like into these folders, and you can run them from the command line as described below.
+Add whatever files you'd like into these folders, and you can run them from the command line as described below.

-## 3.2 - Project Execution
+## Project Execution

 The following command can be used to run the project: </br>